 Step 1: Cream the Butter & Sugar Together

 For this recipe, you're going to use room temperature vegan butter, white sugar, AND brown sugar.
 It's incredibly important that the butter is cold, but is still soft enough to leave an indent when pressed.

 Creaming together the cold butter and sugar together helps to beat air into the butter and the sugar helps to hold that structure.
 This is the same process I use in many cookie recipes like these Cinnamon Roll Cookies & Funfetti Sugar Cookies.

 In case you are wondering, I did try this recipe with JUST white sugar and it didn't turn out great.

 Why?
 First, the molasses in brown sugar adds a depth of flavor that white sugar just doesn't have.
-Second, the molasses in brown sugar provides the acidic component needed to work with the baking soda to make softer and give them some spread.
+Second, the molasses in brown sugar provides the acidic component needed to work with the baking soda to make it softer and give them some spread.

 Step 2: Add In The Rest of The "Wet" Ingredients

 Wet ingredients usually refer to anything that isn't flour, salt, dried spice, or a leavening agent such as baking powder or baking soda.
 In this recipe, the wet ingredients include orange zest, vanilla extract, and a flax egg.

 Step 3: Sift & Add the Dry Ingredients

 First, sift the dry ingredients together in a separate bowl.
-Sifting the dry ingredients is recommended to avoid any clumps or baking powder or baking soda in the dough.
+Sifting the dry ingredients is recommended to avoid any clumps of baking powder or baking soda in the dough.
 Then, add the dry ingredients to the bowl of wet ingredients and mix until a thick dough forms.